 When you make your coffee if you find the coffee bitter, the grind may be to fine and therefore its getting over extracted.
 However if you find your coffee is sour that the grind may be too coarse and the coffee is getting under extracted.
 Adjust accordingly if you find either of these happening.

-Step 6 – Its Brew Time!
+Step 6 – Start the Brewing

 Put your Chemex and rinsed filter on your scale and pour your ground coffee in the filter.
 Then Tare (zero out) your scale and get out your timer.

 We are now going to start the timer and take the hot water and begin to saturate the coffee until you get to 75 grams.
 At this time we are going to take our stir stick and briefly move the coffee around GENTLY to make sure there aren’t any dry areas and then wait 30 seconds.

 If you are using fresh coffee you will see a “bloom” where the coffee is getting rid of the C02 that was created when the coffee was roasted. (if you don’t see a bloom it means your coffee is probably not fresh)

 Step 7 – Add More Water

 Once you hit the 30 second mark you will then start adding more water.
 You want to pour from in either a clockwise or counter clockwise motion moving from the center out.
 You will do this until the water gets to just a little bit from the top of the rim of the Chemex, and once it lowers a little add some more water until you get to 400g.